cjburchell/survey/README.md

 ## Live Server
 http://ec2-54-157-15-206.compute-1.amazonaws.com:8099

-## Installation
+## Bulding and Running

-To run the server follow the following instructions:
+To build and run the server follow the following instructions:
 1. Download and install the latest version of docker from http://www.docker.com/get-docker
 2. Download or clone this repo `git clone https://github.com/cjburchell/survey.git survey`
 3. run `docker-compose up`